Laguna, New Mexico

-Laguna is a census-designated place (CDP) in Cibola County, New Mexico, United States.
+Laguna is a census-designated place (CDP) on the Laguna Pueblo in Cibola County, New Mexico, United States.
 The population was 1,241 at the 2010 census.
 It is located approximately 47 miles west of Albuquerque.

 Laguna was founded in 1699, making it the most recent of the New Mexican pueblos.
 The people of Laguna Pueblo speak Western Keresan.
 Laguna is home to an annual feast to Saint Joseph.

 History

 The San Jose de la Laguna Mission and Convento, built starting in 1699, is in Laguna.
 It is extremely well-preserved, and has been listed on the National Register of Historic Places since 1973.

 Anton Docher, the "Padre of Isleta", served as a priest in Laguna during his long period in Isleta.